antoinesylvia/Texas_Heat_Raceway/Z/formulas.md

 Formula: E_loss = KE_start - KE_end

 Required Data:

-Kinetic Energy at Bottom of Incline (from Part 1).
+- Kinetic Energy at Bottom of Incline (from Part 1).

-Final Kinetic Energy on the straightaway (from Part 1).
+- Final Kinetic Energy on the straightaway (from Part 1).

-Speed at the bottom of the incline and at the finish gate (from Part 1).
+- Speed at the bottom of the incline and at the finish gate (from Part 1).

+## Energy Loss
-Energy Loss: Estimate the total energy loss due to various resistive forces.
+Estimate the total energy loss due to various resistive forces.
 Why it applies: Knowing the total energy loss gives insight into how efficient the car is on the track and what improvements can be made to reduce these losses.

 Formula: E_loss = PE_top - KE_end

 Required Data:

-Potential Energy at the Top of Incline (requires Part 3 potential energy calculation).
+- Potential Energy at the Top of Incline (requires Part 3 potential energy calculation).

-Final Kinetic Energy (from Part 1).
+- Final Kinetic Energy (from Part 1).

-Kinetic Energy at Bottom of Incline (from Part 1).
+- Kinetic Energy at Bottom of Incline (from Part 1).

 Coefficient of Restitution
 Bouncing Impact: Measure how much kinetic energy is conserved in a collision.